-The College has a service agreement with the American University of Antigua and Manipal Education Americas, LLC to administer maintenance, registration, library, bursar and housing services, among others.
-Please contact the Dean's Assistant (Ms. Ann-Marie Liverpool, aliverpool@aicasa.net, or (268) 481-8900, ext.
+The College has a service agreement with the American University of Antigua and Manipal Education Americas, LLC to administer maintenance, registration, library, bursar, and housing services, among others.
+Please contact the Dean's Assistant (Ms. Ann-Marie Liverpool, aliverpool@auacas.net, or (268) 484-8900, ext.
 2001) for a listing of pertinent names and other contact information.

-Associate Registrar: The Associate Registrar, Ms. Adele Gamble, may be contacted via email at acampbell@auamed.net.
+Campus Registrar: The Campus Registrar, Ms. Wendy Roberts, may be contacted via email at wroberts@auamed.net